Saturday, February 3, 2024

 the flavor of every garbage can,

-shows me secret special smells
+shows me special secret smells

 on many a walk as we wait for glue to set,